radiantmediaplayer/rmp-vast/README.md

     if (list && list.length === 3) {
       var img = rmpVast.getCompanionAd(2);
       if (img) {
-        // we get our companion image and can append it to DOM
+        // we get our companion ad image and we can append it to DOM now
         // VAST trackers will be called automatically when needed var companionId = document.getElementById('companionId');
         companionId.appendChild(img);